gobwas/articles/instrumentation-in-go.en.md

 used to do them before), but let's look at alternatives.

-The good news is that merging hooks and checking for `nil`, as well as context specific functions are all quite patterned, so we can generate Go code for them without macros or reflection.
+The good news is that merging hooks and checking for `nil`, as well as context specific functions are all quite patterned, so we can [generate][go:generate] Go code for them without macros or reflection.

 ## github.com/gobwas/gtrace